Scholarships in International Relations

 Klaus Goldschlag Graduation Scholarship

-Awarded to a specialist student in the International Relations Program who has demonstrated academic distinction and intends to continue in international relations at a graduate level outside Canada.
+Awarded to a specialist student in the International Relations Program, from any College, who has demonstrated academic distinction and intends to continue in international relations at a graduate level outside Canada.
 This scholarship honours Klaus Goldschlag, a distinguished former diplomat in the Canadian Foreign Service, and is generously funded by the Donner Foundation.
-Students who wish to be considered for the Goldschlag Graduation Scholarship must submit a letter of application to the office of the International Relations Program by April 30th of their graduating year.
+Students who wish to be considered for the Goldschlag Graduation Scholarship must submit an application on-line in the spring of their graduating year.
+For the application deadline and procedures, consult the website for Trinity College Graduation Awards.

 The Meltzer Memorial Travelling Scholarship

-This award goes to the graduating specialist with the highest standing in the International Relations Program who pursues graduate work in international relations at an institution outside Canada.
+This award goes to the graduating specialist with the highest standing in the International Relations Program, from any College, who pursues graduate work in international relations at an institution outside Canada.
 This scholarship is funded, as are the Meltzer Memorial Scholarships, by a generous bequest to the University of Toronto from the estate of David Meltzer.
-Students who wish to be considered for the Meltzer Travelling Scholarship must submit a letter of application to the office of the International Relations Program by April 30th of their graduating year.
+Students who wish to be considered for the Meltzer Travelling Scholarship must submit an application on-line in the spring of their graduating year.
+For the application deadline and procedures, consult the website for Trinity College Graduation Awards.

 William and Nona Heaslip Trinity - St. Antony's Scholarship